JanssenProject/jans/docs/cedarling/cedarling-getting-started.md

 - See how you can use [TBAC with Cedarling](./cedarling-quick-start-tbac.md).
 - Explore how to use [Cedarling's Unsigned interface](./cedarling-quick-start-unsigned.md).
+- Learn about [Multi-Context Authorization](./cedarling-multi-context-authorization.md) for complex scenarios.
 - Use the [Cedarling Sidecar](./cedarling-sidecar-overview.md) for a quick, zero-code deployment.
 - Learn more about [why Cedarling exists](./README.md#why-zero-trust-needs-cedarlings) and the problems it solves.